As of January 3, 2024, you can legally bet on sports online in Delaware through BetRivers (app and website).

 We will keep this page updated with any news and developments that come out about online sports betting in Delaware.

 Table of Contents

-When Will Online Sports Betting Come to DE?
+Will Other Online Sportsbooks Come to Delaware?

 If you wanted to, you could open an account with one of these sites, deposit money, and drive into the state to place your bets.
 You can typically withdraw your money from Delaware if you win.